 Administration: For each of the seven areas of department chair responsibility indicated below, as well as for overall performance, indicate your assessment of the quality of your chair's performance over the course of the recently completed academic year.
-Use [0] does not meet expectations, [1] meets expectations, [2] exceeds expectations.
-Please use the back of the form for explanatory comments.
+Use [0] performance quality generally ineffective, [1] performance quality generally effective, [2] performance quality often better than effective, [3] performance quality exceptional.
+Please use the back of the form for explanatory comments, especially when assigning ratings of [0] or [3].
 If you consider yourself inadequately informed to assign a rating in a given area, use N.A. in the blank.